gammapy/gammapy/docs/makers/reflected.rst

 The extraction of the ON and OFF events from the `~gammapy.data.EventList` of a set of observations is performed by the `ReflectedRegionsBackgroundMaker`.
-The latter uses the `~gammapy.spectrum.ReflectedRegionsFinder` to create reflected regions for a given circular on region and exclusion mask.
+The latter uses the `~gammapy.makers.ReflectedRegionsFinder` to create reflected regions for a given circular on region and exclusion mask.

 Using regions